 Need-to-Know Munich Oktoberfest Information

-Oktoberfest is the world’s largest, wildest beer festival.
+Oktoberfest is the world’s largest, wildest, and original beer festival, hosted almost every year since 1810 during September and October in the Theresienweise fairgrounds of Munich, in the state of Bavaria, in the south Germany near the Austrian border.
 With robust Bavarian brews, unbeatable German chow, a massive carnival, and booming brass bands, it’s no wonder Oktoberfest draws millions of festival-goers each year.
 Think you’re ready to dance on table tops with fellow stein-slinging partiers while decked out in traditional German gear?
 Clueless what Oktoberfest has besides the beer?
 Here at Stoke we consider ourselves old experts after hosting Munich’s most popular Oktoberfest accommodations for over a decade and decided to compile the ABC’s of Oktoberfest so you’re ready to rumble when we see you this fall.
 Let’s kick it!

 When is Oktoberfest?